List of former zoos and aquariums: Soco Gardens Zoo

 Soco Gardens Zoo was a private zoo in Maggie Valley, North Carolina, United States, that closed in October 2005 after being in operation for more than 50 years.

 South Boston Aquarium

 The South Boston Aquarium was opened in Boston, Massachusetts, United States, in 1912, and was closed in 1954.

-Southam Zoo (also known as Southam Exotic Cats)

-Located in Southam, Warwickshire, England, this zoo was opened to the public in 1966 and closed in 1985.

-Southport Zoo

-Southport Zoo was in Merseyside, England.

 Stanley Park Zoo

 Stanley Park Zoo was located in Stanley Park, bordering downtown Vancouver, British Columbia, Canada.
 It was closed in 1996.

-Surrey Zoological Gardens

-Surrey Zoological Gardens was a zoo located in the Royal Surrey Gardens in Kennington, London, England.
-The gardens were acquired in 1831 by impresario Edward Cross to be the location of his new Surrey Zoological Gardens, using animals from his menagerie at Exeter Exchange, in competition with the new London Zoo in Regent's Park.
-A large circular domed glass conservatory was built in the gardens, 300 ft in circumference, with more than 6000 ft2 of glass, to contain separate cages for lions, tigers, a rhinoceros, and giraffes.

-After Cross's death, the animals were sold off in 1856 to build Surrey Music Hall in the gardens.

-Tel Aviv Zoo

-Tel Aviv Zoo was in Tel Aviv, Israel, and was open from 1938 to 1981.

 Tift Park Zoo

 Tift Park Zoo was located in Albany, Georgia, United States.
 It was closed in 1977 when all of the animals were moved to the Chehaw Wild Animal Park.